affinitydb/doc/strengths.md

 #Strengths
-As a whole, the set of [features](./features.md) proposed by mvStore aims at bringing together the best from existing database technologies, including relational, object-oriented, graph-oriented, document-based and RDF systems.
-The intent is to provide a unified and powerful database solution that facilitates integration, and reduces the long-term impacts of choosing any one specialized technology.
+As a whole, the set of [features](./features.md) proposed by mvStore aims at bringing together the best from existing database technologies (including relational, object-oriented, graph-oriented, document-based and RDF systems).
+The intent is to give more options to application developers, by providing a unified and powerful database solution that facilitates integration, and reduces the long-term impacts of choosing any one specialized technology.